+10(iii) Employment Agreement, dated July 26, 2023, between SIGA Technologies, Inc. and Dr. Jay K. Varma (incorporated by reference to the Quarterly Report on Form 10-Q of the Company filed on November 7, 2023).
+10(jjj) Amendment of Solicitation/Modification of Contract 000024, dated September 21, 2023, to Agreement, dated June 1, 2011, by and between SIGA and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services (incorporated by reference to the Quarterly Report on Form 10-Q of the Company filed on November 7, 2023).
+10(kkk) Amendment to the Amended and Restated Transition Agreement, dated January 1, 2024, between SIGA Technologies, Inc. and Phillip Louis Gomez, III (incorporated by reference to Exhibit 10.1 to the Current Report on Form 8-K of the Company filed January 2, 2024).
+10(111) Employment Agreement, dated January 19, 2024, between SIGA Technologies, Inc. and Diem Nguyen (incorporated by reference to Exhibit 10.1 to the Current Report on Form 8-K of the Company filed January 22, 2024).
+10(mmm) Amendment of Solicitation/Modification of Contract 00014, dated October 18, 2023, to Agreement, dated September 10, 2018, by and between SIGA and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services (portions of this exhibit have been omitted pursuant to Item 601(b)(2)(ii) or 601(b)(10)(iv) of Regulation S-K, as applicable).
+10(nnn) Amendment of Solicitation/Modification of Contract 00015, dated February 9, 2024, to Agreement, dated September 10, 2018, by and between SIGA and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services (portions of this exhibit have been omitted pursuant to Item 601(b)(2)(ii) or 601(b)(10)(iv) of Regulation S-K, as applicable).
 23.1 Consent of PricewaterhouseCoopers LLP, Independent Registered Public Accounting Firm.
-Certification pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes- 31.1 Oxley Act of 2002-Chief Executive Officer. • Certification pursuant to Rules 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes- 31.2 Oxley Act of 2002-Chief Financial Officer.
-51.2 Oney rec of 2002 office r material officer.
-Certification Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002-Chief Executive 32.1 Officer.
-52,1 Officer.
-Certification Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002-Chief Financial 22.2 Officer.
-32,2 Officer.
-Inline VDDI Leatons December (the instance december decem 404 7370 Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded 101.INS within the Inline XBRL document) 101.SCH Inline Taxonomy Extension Schema Document 101.CAL Inline Taxonomy Extension Calculation Linkbase Document 101.DEF Inline Taxonomy Extension Definition Linkbase Document 101.LAB Inline Taxonomy Extension Labels Linkbase Document 101.PRE Inline Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101) (
+31.1 Certification pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002-Chief Executive Officer.
+31.2 Certification pursuant to Rules 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002-Chief Financial Officer.
+32.1 Certification Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002-Chief Executive Officer.
+32.2 Certification Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002-Chief Financial Officer.
+97.1 SIGA Technologies, Inc. Clawback Policy 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document) 101.SCH Inline Taxonomy Extension Schema Document 101.CAL Inline Taxonomy Extension Calculation Linkbase Document 101.DEF Inline Taxonomy Extension Definition Linkbase Document 101.LAB Inline Taxonomy Extension Labels Linkbase Document 101.PRE Inline Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101)